tailwarden/komiser/dashboard/README.md

 NEXT_PUBLIC_API_URL=http://localhost:3000
 ```

-2. open [http://localhost:3002/](http://localhost:3002).
+2. Open [http://localhost:3002/](http://localhost:3002).
 If you see the dashboard, congrats!
 It's all up and running correctly.
    <img width="1411" alt="image" src="https://user-images.githubusercontent.com/13384559/224318056-3d2c68bc-aa56-49c8-841a-bb297e380dc9.png">

 > If you get an error page such as this, please refer to the logs and our [docs](https://docs.komiser.io/docs/introduction/getting-started).